reruo321/Kotlin_Practice/Unit-02-Class-Object/README.md

        }
     }

+## Constructor
+Of course Kotlin also supports constructor, but it is divided into two: Primary and Secondary.

+**Primary constructor** is initialized in the class header, goes after the class name, using the constructor keyword.
+The keyword can be omitted if there is no annotations or specified access modifiers.
+A Kotlin class can have at most one primary constructor.

+    class Animal constructor(val height: Int, val sound: String){...}

 ## Backing Field
 For data class, Kotlin compiler generates a getter for val property, and both a getter and a setter for var property.
 Kotlin uses a Java field to store the property values, which is called **backing field**.